Entrepreneurship - Business

 • report any incidents or malfunctions.

-6. Wood without legal provenance
+6. Wood of no legal provenance

 • expired notice

-• transport without authorisation
+• transportation without authorization

-• opinion without a corresponding opinion in SUMAL
+• opinion without correspondent in SUMAL

 7. Volume of timber transported

-2. The accompanying document must include the volume data.
-For thick round wood (>24cm) the number of pieces, length and diameter of each piece must be entered.
-For thin wood, the number of geometric figures and their dimensions must be entered.
-Non-timber can be cubed into figures.
+2. It is obligatory to enter the volume data in the accompanying notice.
+For thick round wood (>24cm), the number of pieces, length and diameter of each piece must be entered.
+For thin wood, the number of geometrical figures and their dimensions shall be entered.
+Non-cut timbers may be cubed into figures.

-8. Felling and clearing
+8. Felling and deforestation

 9. Further information